rsunderscore/rs_blog/README.md

 # rs_blog
 thoughts and musings
+## __2021-11-05__ ##
+Work politics mystify me.
+Specifically why would someone go to the trouble to attempt to make someone else look bad, directing attention away from themselves.
+There have been several people that I have worked with that I disliked but my goal was always to minimize my interactions with them, not to find ways to make them look bad or get them in trouble.
+Often I find my coworkers try to get ahead by saying I'm unresponsive or don't communicate my status, but the evidence for these claims is not there.
+I keep my status up to date in JIRA, I frequently send email updates; so on paper there are no issues.
+Often these indiduals are trying to delegate work that is not a high priority for me and so drops to the bottom of my queue.
+I love helping people, but I need to put out the fires first.

 ## __2021-11-01__ ##
 Spent some time reading through the documentation for more-iterutils, which solves all problems everywhere, but mostly the one I mentioned last week.
 Chunked is the method they use to split a list into sublists and it does exactly what I wanted.  more-iterutils is not part of the standard library, unlike iterutils; so it's not quite as readily available.
 It has a plethora of other useful tools that certainly make it worth it.
 'Convolve' was one that stumped me for a while.
 I am familiar with converolutional neural networks and how they process images, but the linear convolution was foreign to me.
 After consulting several math-oriented sites I was able to reproduce the output in a spreadsheet which gave me some joy.